 Outside the cities, lakeside terraces and alpine huts offer simple regional dishes paired with scenic views.
 Many mountain restaurants reopen gradually in June, often operating reduced hours early in the month.
 Checking opening times before heading out helps avoid closed kitchens, especially in higher elevations.

-To enjoy outdoor dining at its best, aim for late lunches or early evening meals when seating is more available and the atmosphere is calmer.
+Aim for late lunches or early evening meals when seating is more available and the atmosphere is calmer.
 Weather can shift quickly, so choosing venues with covered terraces is practical.
 These moments reflect some of the most authentic food and drink experiences in Austria, shaped by season rather than spectacle.

 Discover a Unique June Experience: Alpine Flower Meadows